CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 If you get an error, the most likely cause is an invalid app configuration file.
 See your Admin for help.
 8. Now you can **log in**, **log out**, and **access a protected API**.

+[TBD - Will we improve sample or use slick demo by Microsoft consultant?]
+[Sample app improvements: spelling errors Log in/Log out, human error messages, human text for grant flows, sample app should be something useful and interesting for enterprise.]

+[Section here for manual get started with .dlls and dependency manager flow (NuGet)]

 ## Start the SDK

 ### Step 1: Determine Start Method